Binary-coded decimal: Application

 The BIOS in many personal computers stores the date and time in BCD because the MC6818 real-time clock chip used in the original IBM PC AT motherboard provided the time encoded in BCD.
 This form is easily converted into ASCII for display.

-The Atari 8-bit family of computers used BCD to implement floating-point algorithms.
-The MOS 6502 processor has a BCD mode that affects the addition and subtraction instructions.
-The Psion Organiser 1 handheld computer's manufacturer-supplied software also entirely used BCD to implement floating point; later Psion models used binary exclusively.
+The Atari 8-bit computers use a BCD format for floating point numbers.
+The MOS Technology 6502 processor has a BCD mode for the addition and subtraction instructions.
+The Psion Organiser 1 handheld computer's manufacturer-supplied software also uses BCD to implement floating point; later Psion models use binary exclusively.

 Early models of the PlayStation 3 store the date and time in BCD.
 This led to a worldwide outage of the console on 1 March 2010.
 The last two digits of the year stored as BCD were misinterpreted as 16 causing an error in the unit's date, rendering most functions inoperable.
 This has been referred to as the Year 2010 problem.

 Legal history

 In the 1972 case Gottschalk v.
 Benson, the U.S. Supreme Court overturned a lower court's decision that had allowed a patent for converting BCD-encoded numbers to binary on a computer.

 The decision noted that a patent "would wholly pre-empt the mathematical formula and in practical effect would be a patent on the algorithm itself".
-This was a landmark judgement that determining the patentability of software and algorithms.
+This was a landmark judgement that determined the patentability of software and algorithms.